98.9% Of all customers recommend us, we're so confident about our results we publish all reviews and statsView Live Stats View Reviews

 Who is this course for?

-This course is suitable for managers and supervisors who are accountable for the performance of their team and also for those individuals seeking ways to enhance their own individual performance in the workplace.
+This course is suitable for managers and supervisors who want to drive the performance of their team.

 The task, the team, the individual

 Identify your leadership style and how this contributes to team performance